The Doctor sighed and looked at the starfield stretched

 Maybe not.
 And he wondered if his TARDIS knew that.
 Was that why it had

-brought him back now, and not earlier.
-Knowing that NOW, he was needed
+brought him back now that he was needed by her.

 “You would have been an honoured guest in our home,” she assured